ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/windows-apache-ssl.md

 ## <strong>Setting up OpenSSL for Windows</strong>

-With the below commands we can install OpenSSL in the windows server:
+With the below commands we can install OpenSSL on the windows server:

 Open SSL is not available for windows in .exe format the easiest way to install is by using a third-party software CHOCOLATEY.

 Install “Chocolatey” a package management software for windows by using the below command.

-Open Powershell.exe with Administrator Privilege, Paste the below command, and hit enter
+Open Powershell.exe with Administrator Privilege, Paste the below command and hit enter

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))